 Research on the impact of added sugar on health is ongoing, and new discoveries are constantly being made.

 Consuming too much sugar may worsen cognitive decline, increase gout risk, harm your kidneys, and cause cavities.

 Excessive added sugar has many negative health effects.

 Although consuming small amounts now and then is perfectly healthy, you should try to cut back on sugar whenever possible.

 Fortunately, simply focusing on eating whole, unprocessed foods automatically decreases the amount of sugar in your diet.

 Here are some tips on how to reduce your intake of added sugars:

-- Drink your coffee black or use Stevia for a zero-calorie, natural sweetener.
+- Drink your coffee black or use a natural alternative for a healthier option.